alisoncossette/dsp/05-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >>lamda is a one line minifunction that takes arguments and applies them to a small code/process and iterates as directed.
 It can be used in sort as a way to prioritize which element are sorted by priority for example.
-If you wanted to sort first by class course code and then alphabetically by student
+If you wanted to sort first by class course code and then alphabetically by student<br>

-    x=(('PR401.7', 'Charles Crown'),('PR403.6', 'Robert Red'),(PR401.7, 'Alice Adams'), ('PR403.6','Bob Evans')
+    x=[['PR401.7', 'Charles Crown'],
+    ['PR403.6', 'Robert Red'],
+    ['PR401.7', 'Alice Adams'],
+    ['PR403.6','Bob Evans']]

-    new_list=sorted(items, key=lambda x: (x[0], x[1])
+    new_list=sorted(x, key=lambda x: (x[0], x[1]))

     print new_list

     >>>(PR401.7, 'Alice Adams'),('PR401.7', 'Charles Crown'),('PR403.6','Bob Evans'),('PR403.6', 'Robert Red')